jacobalberty/cups-docker/README.md

 ### `/config`

-This volume contains a single subfolder `cups` under which you would place all of your cups configuration files.
+This volume contains the subfolder `etc` under which you would place all of your cups configuration files.

 ## Expose: